chouquette/chouquette/_posts/2017-07-04-videolan-and-https.md

 This would allow us to provide our checksums (which is ultimately the best way of ensuring that a user downloads the correct version, HTTP or HTTPS, provided that the checksums gets distributed over a secure connection).
 We can't expect a user to know about checksums (some do, and that is great, but most don't).
 We can, however, expect software they use to do so.

+There is also an obvious thing we can all do, and that is to educate users about the importance of updating.
+We also have to do our share to ensure there aren't too drastic regressions from a version to another.

+I believe VideoLAN is working hard on those matter.

 Hopefully that sheds a bit more light on the situation, and will help move away from the "No HTTPS means total unsecurity" point of view.
 I agree that in a perfect world, we'd deploy our own servers worldwide, would enable HTTPS for all, but we can't.